Alexmckey1337/test-repo/docs/source/api/events/api.rst

             "total_sum": "0"
         }

-    To submit report, any home group owner may specify a list of meeting visitors.
-To ``GET meeting visitors`` use the next API view:
+    For submit Meeting object and change status from ``in_progress`` to ``submitted`` Meeting owner must ``POST`` report with required params and may specify a list of meeting visitors.
+    For default Meetings.visitors are a members of home group where Meeting.owner is a leader.

+    To `GET Meeting.visitors` use the next API view:

     **Example request**:

     .. sourcecode:: http

         GET api/v1.0/events/home_meetings/<id=158>/visitors  HTTP/1.1
         Host: vocrm.org
         Accept: application/json